(E-E) Ev.g.e.n.i.j ..K.o.z.l.o.v Berlin

 In her preface to the catalogue for her second solo exhibition in Moscow, 1913, Natalia Goncharova stressed the importance of Eastern influences on her work

 Novikov’s texts don’t suggest that “easterness” was a main criterion to for his enthusiasm for Larionov, but it was this very “easterness” that brought in folk art and Novikov’s much appreciated neoprimitivism into Larionov’s work.
-A direct impact of Larionov can be seen in a painting by Ivan Sotnikov, his composition Venus, carried out in the style of Larionov’s Venus from 1912; Larionov's painting is in the collection of the State Russian Museum.
+Larionov’s direct impact on a New artist can be seen in Ivan Sotnikov’ painting Venus, carried out in the style of Larionov’s Venus from 1912; Larionov's painting is in the collection of the State Russian Museum.
 Sotnikov even dated his work to 1912.

 In this way, such decorative folklore elements could enter the works of the New Artists from two sides.
 They could enter them as a direct inspiration from folk art or primitivism, also in the form of “ready-mades” or slightly changed objets trouvés, for instance with Ivan Sotnikov’s diptych on washboards Sea-Sea.
 Or they could reflect the works of Russian avant-gardists, who had appropriated such folk elements for their art.